darthoctopus/zvrk/Writeup/referee reports/1_reply.md

 We do not wish to downplay or minimise the referee's concerns, which we feel remain justifiable from a perspective of principled skepticism.
 To directly address the referee’s primary concern regarding statistical credibility, we supplement our existing analysis with additional statistical tests.
 These tests quantitatively assess the strength of our seismic detection.

 Lastly, we have taken steps to address the referee’s concerns pertaining to the overall structure and organization of our work.
-We thank the reviewer for their recommendation to revise the text for improved clarity and readability.
+We thank them for their recommendation to revise the text for improved clarity and readability.

 # Data Analysis